 - 1 can of Manwich Thick & Chunky sauce

-- 1 8 oz block of Montery Jack Cheese with Jalapenos, shredded
+- 1 8 oz block of Monterey Jack Cheese with Jalapenos shredded

 Brown your ground beef or turkey until the pink is all gone.
 Add the sauce and simmer for a few minutes until cooked well.

 In a 9 x 13 pan, pour the refried beans in the bottom and then layer the sauce mix on top of that.
 Next, add shredded cheese on top of the mixture.

 Bake 350 degrees covered in foil for 30 minutes.
 Take foil off and let the top simmer a few minutes.
 Don't let it brown.

 The dip is just out of this world good and so easy to make.
 Such a different taste to enjoy while watching your favorite sport on tv.
 Kids love this dip too.